- What Is Hypoglycemia in Pregnancy?

 - Difficulty in waking up in the morning

 Gestational diabetes is usually tested during the second trimester, but if women show symptoms of diabetes, more tests might be required.
-If you do not have diabetes, they might suggest more blood tests to identify the cause of your hypoglycemia.
-Further, they might require you to furnish detailed descriptions about your medical history, diet, exercise routine, and so on.
+If you do not have diabetes, your doctor might suggest more blood tests to identify the cause of your hypoglycemia.
+Further, the doctor might require you to furnish detailed descriptions about your medical history, diet, exercise routine, and so on.

 Effects of Hypoglycemia on Pregnancy